 “There was the man who told me it was too soon for us to get involved and said, more than once, ‘We shouldn’t be doing this’ the evening we first went to bed.
 If I were to claim victimhood, I would either have to admit to being a perpetrator as well or fall back on a blatantly sexist double standard.”

 News flash, Ms. Young, you ARE a perpetrator.
 What you describe IS an act of sexual violence.
-Perhaps it need not be punished in the same degree as an overtly violent rape, but it is NOT OK.
+Perhaps it need not be punished to the same degree as an overtly violent rape, but it is NOT OK.
 It should NOT be enshrined by our culture as OK.
 The author here relies upon a false sense of extremes – it’s rape, or it’s OK.
 It’s specifically violent rape, or it’s just bad judgment.
 No. There is a world of sexual violence that lies between outright assault and consensual sex.
 Our laws, happily, are just barely beginning to recognize this, a fact which the author laments.
 (Perhaps she wonders what *she* will do if no longer allowed to override a man’s denial by coercion, guilt-tripping, and psychological force?)

 This is a woman who has no idea what consent means, who has allowed (and defends) the violation of her own consent, and who has doubled down on her own violation of another’s consent.
 Her argument then, seems little more than a justification of her own callousness, with a heavy dollop of ‘boys will be boys-‘style kowtowing to the patriarchy.
-We have along way to go…..
+We have a long way to go…..

-Perhaps the only thing more disturbing than this editorial is (unsurprisingly) the comments….men weighing in on the flaws and deception of women, the failure of women to uphold the family unit, the unfairness of women having ALL the control over sex….
-THIS friends, is why we need feminism, and the more ground feminism gains, the more outrageous it’s critics look.
+Perhaps the only thing more disturbing than this editorial is (unsurprisingly) the comments….men weighing in on the flaws and deception of women, the failure of women to uphold the family unit, the unfairness of women having ALL the control over sex… THIS friends, is why we need feminism, and the more ground feminism gains, the more outrageous its critics look.
 Case in point.